-Some tech reviewers have been comparing its ambition-enhancing or emotionally centering effects to those of coffee or marijuana, but without the downsides.
+Some tech reviewers have been comparing its ambition-enhancing or emotionally centering effects to those of coffee or marijuana but without the downsides.
 Its effects are definitely more than the placebo effect for most users, but it seems that for some people its effects can be almost nonexistent or even unpleasant.

 The Thync wearable device uses a nuanced and perhaps pioneering method of stimulating our brain by focusing its stimulation upon particular cranial nerves, which in turn signal to our brain & body that it is time either to relax or to be ambitious and productive.

 Even one of the research articles underpinning Thync speaks of the product in terms of daily use, saying: “using TEN [transdermal electrical neurosignaling] in such a manner represents a promising approach to managing daily stress and improving health.”

 It is that power to replace everyday drugs that gives me the greatest concern for how the Thync will fare in the media scene.
 We live in an age not only of innovative possibilities but also of powerful old-world lobbies, which influence the public discourse not with their own mouths but through the headlines of magazines and blogs which they have a strong working relationship with.

 Check out this tester’s 2-month review for some great unscripted insights from his experience:

-Image credit: Thync
+Image credit: Thync/Fair use